How to Buy the Perfect Engagement Ring

 Think about shapes and styles

-There is something special about a one-of-a-kind ring.
+You can’t go far wrong with a classic solitaire or a 3 stone diamond ring, but even with these styles there is something special about a one-of-a-kind ring.
 Something as individual as the woman wearing it.

 If you are looking for something bespoke, you could start with a stone or a piece of jewellery that resonates with you – whether it’s from the family collection or a place you’ve visited together – then design a completely new ring from scratch.
 This can be a rewarding, creative experience.

-Alternatively you could buy an antique engagement ring.
+Alternatively you could buy an antique or vintage engagement ring.
 Because mass production was not feasible in centuries gone by, you are highly unlikely to ever find an exact match of an antique ring.
 A trusted dealer with excellent experience will have a collection of fine rings in shapes and styles from across the eras.
 Aside from the ethical benefits of buying an antique ring, it tends to be considerably cheaper than buying new, without sacrificing quality or beauty.

 A bit about antique rings